yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 Key point - agent attestation is the equivalent of identiy proofing. there are numerous mechanisms through which this may be achieved, which are deployment and risk specific.
 Reference WIMSE and SPIFFE approaches here.

 # Agent Credential Provisioning
 Key point - credentials are dynamically provisioned at runtime, they are short lived to remove need for expiry management.
 Provisioning includes initial provisioning and rotation.
 Refer to SPIFFE and WIMSE.
+Maybe hint at using SCIM here?

 # Agent Authentication
 Key point - agents may authenticate in a number of ways based on credentials, supported protocols and environment.
 Distinguish between network and application layer.
 Refernece WIMSE.